BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 nexus resources create -f ~/ml-latest-small/tags.csv -t Tag --format csv --thread 4
 ```

 And finally load the ratings.
-Loading 100837 resources might take some time.
+Loading 100837 resources might take some time and also it is not needed to load them all to follow this tutorial.
+The number of threads can be increased for better loading performance.

 ```shell
 nexus resources create -f ~/ml-latest-small/ratings.csv -t Rating --format csv --thread 4